Khalid bin Talal Al Saud: Arrest

 In December 2017, Khalid bin Talal was arrested for opposing the government's decision to remove the power of arrest from the Islamic religious police.
 After almost a year, in November 2018, he was freed from detention, after pressure on Mohammad bin Salman due to the killing of Jamal Khashoggi.

 It was reported that he was re-arrested 4 days after his father's death in late December 2018.

 Personal life

 He is former president of Saudi's Al-Hilal Volleyball Club.

 In 1988, Prince Khalid married Jazzi bint Saud bin Abdulaziz Al Saud in Riyadh.

-Khalid's son, Al Waleed bin Khalid bin Talal Al Saud, met with a traffic accident in Riyadh which caused him to fall into a coma.
-He was kept at the king Faisal Specialist Hospital in Riyadh.
-However, it was reported that he was moved back home in early 2016, after a decade in the hospital as a "brain dead" patient.
-In October 2020, he reportedly responded with a movement of his hand to his aunt.
-After that till present time, no improvement has been reported.
+Khalid's son, Al-Waleed bin Khalid Al-Saud, was injured in a traffic accident in 2005 that left him in a coma.
+Al-Waleed remained comatose for more than twenty years, and died on 19 July 2025.